Gabriel Cepaluni

-I am an Associate Professor in the School of Humanities and Social Sciences at the São Paulo State University (UNESP).
-I hold a Ph.D. in Political Science from the University of São Paulo, and a Master's Degree in International Relations from the San Tiago Dantas Program (UNESP, UNICAMP and PUC-SP).
+I am an Associate Professor in the School of Humanities and Social Sciences at São Paulo State University (UNESP).
+I hold a Ph.D. in Political Science from the University of São Paulo, and a Master's degree in International Relations from the San Tiago Dantas Program (UNESP, UNICAMP and PUC-SP).
 I obtained my Habilitation (or Livre-Docência) at the International Relations Institute at the University of São Paulo.
-The defense of the Habilitation thesis, which includes oral and written exams, is a requirement to become an Associate or Full Professor in many Brazilian and European Universities.

 If your browser does not support PDFs, please download my CV here.